Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/ServMon/README.md

 During privilege escalation enumeration, the previously identified NSClient++ service was revisited.
 Further investigation of the installed applications revealed **NSClient++** was installed in the `Program Files` directory, indicating that the service could potentially be leveraged for privilege escalation.

-Examinging the configuration file revealed the web interface authentication password and the allowed hosts, which in this case is restricted to the local machine(`127.0.0.1`)
+Examining the configuration file revealed the web interface authentication password and the allowed hosts, which in this case is restricted to the local machine(`127.0.0.1`)

 ![config](/Images/config.png)